 Timeline of the e-Receipt

 With the Egyptian tax authority’s (ETA) first announcement in April 2022, the new system were explained.
 The pilot phase started on the 15th of April and the obligation will start for large taxpayers on July 1st, 2022.
+Second phase begins in October 2022 for 400 additional companies.
+2.000 companies will join the obligation on 15 January 2023.
+Fourth group of taxpayers were included in the B2C obligation on 15 April 2023.
 The implementation timeline is expected to be similar to the e-Invoicing timeline.
 Due to the MoF’s announcement, full implementation will be completed in 2024, including for small companies.

 Technical details of e-Receipt